 Why Schaeffler keeps showing up in humanoid robotics

 Schaeffler is a €23 billion industrial giant that makes bearings, precision components, and motion systems for automotive, aerospace, and heavy machinery.
 They supply the critical moving parts inside other companies' machines, and they are now applying a similar model to humanoid robotics.
-Through a calculated mix of strategic partnerships, equity investments, and their own dedicated hardware development, they have been consistently moving towards cornering the physical AI supply chain..
+Through a calculated mix of strategic partnerships, equity investments, and their own dedicated hardware development, they have been building positions across the emerging humanoid supply chain.

 Source: Korthos relationship graph